-Students can declare a concentration from the end of the sophomore year to the beginning of senior year and can change their concentration at any time.
+The timeline is flexible, but most students declare a concentration at the end of sophomore year after they have completed the majority of the Business Fundamental courses.
 To declare or change a concentration, students should speak to an academic advisor in the Undergraduate Division.

-To research concentrations, students should visit: spike.wharton.upenn.edu/ugrprogram/academics/concentrations/
+To research concentrations, students should visit: undergrad-inside.wharton.upenn.edu/concentrations

 Concentration rules and requirements are governed by individual academic departments.
-For more detailed information on specific requirements for each concentration, please refer to the website listed above, consult with an academic advisor in the Wharton Undergraduate Division, or speak with the academic department's concentration advisor.
+For more detailed information on specific requirements for each concentration, please refer to the website listed above, consult with an academic advisor in the Wharton Undergraduate Division or speak with the academic department's concentration advisor.